Supporting Guidance: employer compliance: guidance by subject: working the case: informal interactions with third parties

 Your approach to end clients and other intermediaries

-When you wish to approach an end client or other intermediary which comes within LB, you must first contact the Customer Relations Manager (CRM).
+When you wish to approach an end client or other intermediary which comes within LB, you must first contact the Customer Compliance Manager (CCM).

-The agreed protocol between LB and SI is available on the Civil Fraud and Avoidance page and a list of CRMs are contained in the CRM Public folder.
+The agreed protocol between LB and FIS is available on the Civil Fraud and Avoidance page and a list of CCMs are accessed from the CCM contacts page.

 When you approach an end client or other intermediary for information you should, where possible, not name the business.
 This may not always be possible, for example the information required only relates to one business or intermediary.